It’s important to know how to budget money

 Use money saving apps

 There are lots of free (you’re saving money already) budgeting and money saving apps, designed to help you track your spending and start saving.
-Apps like Money Dashboard let you to see all of your bank accounts and credit cards in one place.
-They automatically categorise your income and spending so you can see where your money goes.
+There are apps that allow you to see all of your bank accounts and credit cards in one place.

 Keep receipts and record your spending